Filter by attributes

 Yellow Baptisia (Baptisia sphaerocarpa)

 Rare in Missouri's natural areas.
 A beautiful plant with multiple seasons of interest with blue-green foliage that has wonderful texture from early spring to late fall, bright spring blooms, and cute round seed balls in the fall.
-Like other Baptisia, it t
+Like other Baptisia, it takes a few years to reach mature size due to spending the first few years growing a deep and substantial root system, making it a long-lived plant, and worth the wait.
+Hosts the Wild Indigo Duskywing.

 Yellow Coneflower (Echinacea paradoxa)